 It’s not just about the money.
 These local women do it for the sake of their country.
 Despite their efforts, many bombs are still lingering around paddy fields, hills and local jungles.
 Retrieving all the bombs could take awhile.

-Surprisingly, the museum also showcases illegal drugs that were obtained by the local authorities, such as opium, cannabis, and so on.
+Surprisingly, the museum also showcases illegal drugs such as opium and cannabis.
 It’s funny that the information displayed was not even accurate.
 I found plenty of spelling errors (such as ‘Haloin’ instead of Heroin) and wrong labels.
-I certainly didn’t expect that from a national museum.
+I certainly didn’t expect that from a national museum!

-Many of the museum’s relics are dated.
-The building also looks run down.
-It’s obvious that the building isn’t well maintained.
-But hey, the museum has a complete skeleton of a dinosaur that once roamed in Laos.
+Cool fact: Do you know that the museum has a complete skeleton of a dinosaur that once roamed in Laos?
 It died 4,000 years ago.
-Amazing, isn’t it?
+That’s amazing!